Skip to main content

 Generally speaking, you should do this on startup in case the user has made a purchase outside of the game, and after a user has made a purchase on a platform - most platforms will have some callback or indicator that this has occurred.
 Check that the Modio::Optional<Modio::EntitlementConsumptionStatusList> is valid and its size is greater than 0.

-Purchasing UGC
+Purchasing UGC with Virtual Currency

 You can call <<PurchaseModAsync>> to purchase any given UGC.
 PurchaseModAsync takes two parameters = the ModID of the UGC to purchase, and the ExpectedPrice, which is the price displayed to the user from <<ListAllModsAsync>>.
 You must include this parameter for safety, so the user is not charged more or less than the price displayed to them in case the price of the UGC has changed between the call to ListAllModsAsync and purchase time.
 Once UGC is purchased, it is automatically subscribed to for the user.